Daltix/DataScienceTest/README.md

 Where each entry means that they are a match.

 Note that when we say "match" we mean EXACT MATCH.
 It must be, without a doubt, **the same product**!

+## Deliverable 2.
+Code

+We will need in the repository the required code to generate the submission file.
+This code can be either .py files or jupyter notebooks (preferred).

+Instructions on how to generate the submission are required, ideally in the repository README file.

+Extra points for additional information including analysis, interesting findings or data visualizations.

 ## The Dataset